bmrgoldman/fonds_farewell/README.md

 ## Researchers
 * Eira Tansey (@tanseyem), University of Cincinatti
 * Ben Goldman (@bmrgoldman), Penn State University
-* Nathan Piekielek (, Penn State University
+* Nathan Piekielek, Penn State University

 ## Description
 Which American archival repositories are most vulnerable to the effects of climate change in the coming decades?